eclipse-sumo/sumo/docs/web/docs/Simulation/Public_Transport.md

 where a vehicle has to stop.
 For a complete list of attributes for the `stop` element of a vehicle see [Definition_of_Vehicles,_Vehicle_Types,_and_Routes\#Stops](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#stops).

-# Transport Schedules
-To define a schedule where buses

 # Passengers